Project Title:

 Soft Robotics

 This project challenges the current abilities of soft robotics in the realm of dexterity and autonomous interaction.
-A prosthetic device was added to the KUKA arm which could interact with a common object.
-The ball presented a unique challenge in that it formally offers no clues as to how it should be handled.
-We found it best to mimic one of the few devices equipped to deal with spherical objects - the hand.
+A prosthetic device was added to a KUKA Agilus which could interact with a ball - a unique challenge in that it formally offers no grip points or holds.
+We found it best to mimic one of the few devices equipped to deal with spherical objects - the human hand.
 The silicone robot deforms with linear curvature in a radial pattern to simulate fingers' grip strength, while specific patterning in the "palm" maximizes frictional grip.

 Soft Robotics was done in collaboration with Erik Broberg, Nick Bruni, and Junzhishan Zhu.